Read Later · Battlefield 1

 - Bookmark manager + read-later combined? → Raindrop.io at $3/month

-- AI-native workflow with Claude/Cursor? → Burn 451 (only app with MCP server)
+- AI-native workflow with Claude/Cursor? → Burn 451 (ships a native MCP server for Claude/Cursor)

 Related reads